 To ensure that international students have sufficient health insurance to cover the cost of health care in the U.S., all newly admitted international students are automatically enrolled in the MSU student health insurance plan.
 Most international students do not have the option to waive the MSU health insurance.
-However, the University recognizes that, due to the novel coronavirus, many international students may remain outside the U.S. for the fall semester.
-If you are an international student and you fall into this situation, you may be allowed to waive the MSU health insurance for the fall semester.

 Other than remaining outside the U.S., there are only a few other circumstances in which international students are allowed to waive the MSU health insurance.
 The full waiver eligibility criteria and instructions on how to submit an insurance waiver can be found on the MSU HR website.

 The cost of the student health insurance plan will be assessed at the time of enrollment in courses for each semester.
 To help estimate the cost, the MSU Human Resources website lists current student health insurance rates.

 For security purposes, students are cautioned never to share their MSU NetID and password with anyone.
 However, we realize that some students may want the option to easily share information in their Student Information System account with parents, guardians or spouses.
 For this purpose, students can create guest accounts and grant guests access to view and pay their bill, view financial aid information, view IRS 1098-T data and view MSU charges and credits.